 Blockchain does allow a “permission-less” public ledger to be viewed by computers (or “nodes”) on the network.
-By joining the network, you (or anyone) will be able to see the information that has been recorded, even if the data may offer anonymity (or semi-anonymity).
+By joining the network, you (or anyone with access) will be able to see the information that has been recorded, even if the data may offer anonymity or semi-anonymity.
 So users can look at all transactions in a given blockchain across time.

 So while blockchain may allow transparency in its design, there are also questions of who has the ability to see a blockchain, who or what is observed and who does the observing.
 The answers to these questions — and blockchain’s transparency — depend on politics and power.

 Blockchain has become popular because it can be used in various applications, notably cryptocurrencies, and it can offer various benefits: